What Is Collision Insurance?

 - Research your car's current value using multiple sources (Kelley Blue Book, Edmunds, Autotrader)

-- Calculate your annual collision premium (request breakdown from your insurer)
+- Calculate your annual collision premium (request a breakdown from your insurer)

 - Consider your financial situation and risk tolerance